redexp/express-engine-jsx/README.md

 It also can take optional second parameter - `currentWorkingDir` which should be an absolute path to file directory which calls `require` in case when you call `require` from some unusual place like debugger console.

-Every compiled jsx file will be cached to `requireJSX.cache` object where key will be path to jsx file and value will be value of `module.exports` inside jsx file, usually react component.
+Every compiled jsx file will be cached to `requireJSX.cache` object where key will be path to jsx file without extension and value will be object `{moduleExports: ReactComponent|any, map: object|null}`.
-You can delete any key in this cache, requireJSX will recompile jsx file on next call.
+You can delete any key in this cache, `requireJSX` will recompile jsx file on next call.

 ### convert